GOP Candidates Lawler and Molinaro to Newsmax: New Yorkers 'Want Change'

-New York GOP congressional candidates, Marc Molinaro and Mike Lawler told Newsmax Tuesday that “Kathy Hochul, Democrats in Albany and Democrats in Washington are living in some alternative reality” and that New Yorkers “want change.”
+New York GOP congressional candidates, Marc Molinaro and Mike Lawler told Newsmax on Tuesday that "Kathy Hochul, Democrats in Albany, and Democrats in Washington are living in some alternative reality" and that New Yorkers "want change."

 "[Crime is] a huge issue and New Yorkers know it," Molinaro, who is running in New York's 19th Congressional District, said during an appearance on Newsmax's "Spicer and Co."
 "The reality we live in is skyrocketing crime, violence, and people see it, they feel it, they know that police are undermined, they know that public safety is at risk."